andreasmhallberg/andreasmhallberg.github.io/_posts/2017-03-03-stretchable-kashida-and-arabic-text-justificiation-in-latex.md

 The way it has been applied here comes with a few caveats:

-- It only works with typefaces where letters are connected at the baseline and where the connection is not cruvilinear.
+- It only works with typefaces with letters that are connected at the baseline and where the connection is not cruvilinear.
 - If the typeface have ligatures other than *lam-alif* that you wish to retain, they must be added to the classes and patters of `\XeTeXinterchartoks`.
 - Vowel signs and similar negate the stretchable kashida.
 - Your may not be able to resist the urge to hang your beautiful Arabic text columns on your office wall.